Bubblegum Crisis Tokyo 2040: Episode list

 Each episode was named after an album or song by a rock/punk band.
 Many songs were also the title tracks of their respective albums and thus shared the same name as the album.
 The songs were never played in the episodes themselves.
 Two pieces of theme music are used for the series.
 The opening and ending themes, respectively titled "y'know" and "Waiting for YOU", are performed by Akira Sudou.

 The twenty-six episode anime series is directed by Hiroki Hayashi and features character designs by Hidenori Matsubara and Masaki Yamada.
 It premiered in Japan on October 7, 1998, and aired weekly until December 23, 1998.
 The remaining twelve episodes premiered on January 13, 1999, with new episodes airing weekly until the series concluded on March 31, 1999.
 Episodes 25 and 26 were unaired and instead along with the original video animations (OVAs), were released directly to VHS and laserdisc.
 The series was licensed for English-language broadcast and distribution in English by AD Vision and premiered their English dubbed version of the series on August 24, 1999.

-As of November 3, 2010, the series has been re-licensed by Funimation Entertainment.
+As of November 3, 2010, the series has been re-licensed by Funimation, currently known as Crunchyroll.